If you’ve never heard of a slab leak, join millions of American homeowners.

 Hard water has more mineral volume; soft water has less.
 You’ll want a balance.

-Water that’s too hard or soft can corrode pipes and even contaminate your drinking water with metal deposits.
+Too hard or soft water can corrode pipes and even contaminate your drinking water with metal deposits.

 Orange County, like most of California, is notorious for hard water.
-A certified plumber can recommend a course of action and, if needed, install a water softener to bring your mineral levels into balance.
+A certified plumber can recommend a course of action and, if needed, install a water softener to balance mineral levels.

 5. Schedule Regular Plumbing Inspections